-Figure 77.
+Figure 99.
 Removing the dummy hard-disk-drive tray

-4. Touch the static-protective package that contains the 2.5-inch drive to any unpainted surface on the outside of the server.
-Then, take the 2.5-inch drive out of the package.
+4. Touch the static-protective package that contains the 2.5-inch solid-state drive to any unpainted surface on the outside of the server.
+Then, take the solid-state drive out of the package.

-Note: Do not touch the circuit board on the drive.
+Note: Do not touch the circuit board on the solid-state drive.

-5. Position the 2.5-inch drive into the 3.5-inch to 2.5-inch drive adapter as shown in the following illustration.
+5. Position the 2.5-inch solid-state drive into the 3.5-inch to 2.5-inch drive adapter as shown in the following illustration.

-Figure 78.
-Positioning the 2.5-inch drive into the drive adapter
+Figure 100.
+Positioning the 2.5-inch solid-state drive into the drive adapter

-6. Align the two screw holes in the 2.5-inch drive with the corresponding holes in the drive adapter.
-Then, install the two screws to secure the 2.5-inch drive to the drive adapter.
+6. Align the two screw holes in the solid-state drive with the corresponding holes in the drive adapter.
+Then, install the two screws to secure the solid-state drive to the drive adapter.

-Figure 79.
-Installing the screws to secure the 2.5-inch drive to the drive adapter
+Figure 101.
+Installing the screws to secure the solid-state drive to the drive adapter

-7. Position the drive adapter with the 2.5-inch drive into the 3.5-inch drive bracket.

-8. Align the screw holes in the drive adapter and the 2.5-inch drive with the corresponding holes in the drive bracket.
-Then, install the five screws to secure the drive adapter and the 2.5-inch drive to the bracket.
+- 7. Position the drive adapter with the solid-state drive into the 3.5-inch drive bracket. - 8.
+Align the screw holes in the drive adapter and the solid-state drive with the corresponding holes in the drive bracket.
+Then, install the five screws to secure the drive adapter and the solid-state drive to the bracket.

-Figure 80.
-Installing the screws to secure the drive adapter and the 2.5-inch drive to the bracket
+Figure 102.
+Installing the screws to secure the drive adapter and the solid-state drive to the bracket

-9. Slide the bracket with the 2.5-inch drive into the drive bay from the front until it snaps into position and then completely close the handle.
+9. Slide the bracket with the solid-state drive into the drive bay from the front until it snaps into position and then completely close the handle.

-Figure 81.
-Installing the bracket with the 2.5-inch drive
+Figure 103.
+Installing the bracket with the solid-state drive

-- 10. Check the drive status LEDs to ensure that the 2.5-inch drive is operating correctly.
-You might have to restart the server for the newly installed 2.5-inch drive to be recognized.
-See "Hot-swap-drive status LEDs" on page 34.
-If the 2.5-inch drive is faulty, reinstall or replace it until it is operating correctly. - 11.
-Save the removed dummy hard-disk-drive tray in case that you later remove the 2.5-inch drive and need a dummy tray to cover the drive bay.
+- 10. Check the drive status LEDs to ensure that the solid-state drive is operating correctly.
+You might have to restart the server for the newly installed solid-state drive to be recognized.
+See "Hot-swap-drive status LEDs" on page 42.
+If the solid-state drive is faulty, reinstall or replace it until it is operating correctly. - 11.
+Save the removed dummy hard-disk-drive tray in case that you later remove the solid-state drive and need a dummy tray to cover the drive bay.

-- To work with another piece of hardware, go to the appropriate section. - To configure RAID, go to "Configuring RAID" on page 46. - To complete the installation, go to "Completing the parts replacement" on page 128.
+- To work with another piece of hardware, go to the appropriate section. - To configure RAID, go to "Configuring RAID" on page 54. - To complete the installation, go to "Completing the parts replacement" on page 148.

-Replacing a 2.5-inch drive from a 3.5-inch hard-disk-drive bay
+Replacing a 2.5-inch solid-state drive from a 3.5-inch hard-disk-drive bay

-Attention: Do not open your server or attempt any repair before reading and understanding "Safety information" on page iii and "Guidelines" on page 51.
+Attention: Do not open your server or attempt any repair before reading and understanding "Safety information" on page iii and "Guidelines" on page 59.